steriley/grunt-eb/root/README.md

 Find the option **Enable Developer Tools experiments.** and choose Enable, hit the Relaunch Now button.

-Now when you open the DevTools settings you will have a new option of Experiments.
+Open the DevTools ```cmd+alt+i``` and open the settings you will have a new option of Experiments.

-Select the Experiments tab and choose Support for SASS.
+Select the Experiments tab and check Support for Sass.

 Finally go to the General tab and select Enable source maps under the Sources heading.